Skip to main content

 Partial annual values

-Check the left column for start ages.
+Check the left column for the year and age.
 Some may be partial years (based on the client's age) and may impact their funding.
-If desired, set the age/date picklist to "date" and specify an exact date on the item's edit window.
+If desired, expand the column, edit the item, and set the age/date picklist to "date" to specify an exact date on the item's edit window.
+Typically then, all other items should be changed in the same manner.

 Check the ages of the capital funding and capital requirements to ensure they align and are within the project's endpoints.